 What is a Jatropha Curcas Tree?

 Jatropha is a perennial shrub or tree.
-It is drought resistant and easy to grow in tropical to semi-tropical locations.
-The plant lives for up to 50 years and may grow nearly 20 feet tall.
-It has a deep thick taproot which makes it adaptable to poor dry soil.
-The leaves are oval and lobed and deciduous.
+It is drought-resistant and easy to grow in tropical to semi-tropical locations.
+The plant lives for up to 50 years and may grow nearly 20 feet (6 m.) tall.
+It has a deep, thick taproot which makes it adaptable to poor, dry soil.
+The leaves are oval, lobed, and deciduous.

 Jatropha Curcas Cultivation

 Jatropha uses are rather limited.
-Most parts of the plant are toxic to eat due to the latex sap, but is used as a medicinal.
-It is useful in treating snakebite, paralysis, dropsy and apparently some cancers.
-The plant may have originated in Central to South America but has been introduced around the world and flourishes wild in places like India, Africa and Asia.
+Most parts of the plant are toxic to eat due to the latex sap, but it is used as a medicinal.
+It is useful in treating snakebite, paralysis, dropsy, and apparently some cancers.
+The plant may have originated in Central to South America, but it has been introduced around the world and flourishes wild in places like India, Africa, and Asia.